ezEngine/docs-src/pages/docs/tools/texconv.md

 * `-maxRes 1024` : Specifies the maximum resolution of the output.
 If the input image is larger, it will get downscaled.
 * `-downscale 1` : If this is larger than 0, the input images will be halved in resolution N times.
 Use this to apply an overall quality reduction.

+### Image Comparison

+TexConv can also compare two images and generate difference images and an HTML page with embedded images for easy inspection.

+Use `-mode Compare` to enable comparison mode, and the `-cmpXYZ` options to configure which images to compare and what outputs to generate.
+Console the `--help` for details.

 ## Examples

 ### Convert a Color Texture